Friday, December 31, 2010

 1 T minced parsley

 Soften vegetables in butter in a deep pot over medium heat.
-To hasten cooking, microwave the diced celery for one minute in the microwave.
+To hasten cooking, microwave the diced celery for 60 seconds.
 Add stock and rice, and heat through.
 In a large bowl, beat eggs well and stir in lemon juice.
 Add hot broth to egg mixture in spoonfuls with stirring until quite hot.
 The egg mixture must be quite hot and dilute to prevent curdling.
 Stir hot egg mixture into soup.
 Add parsley and zest, and stir over medium heat until it thickens.
 Serves four.

 Thursday, December 23, 2010